radius-project/docs/docs/content/getting-started/first-app/_index.md

 {{% codetab %}}

-> *If you don't have a preferred way to create Kubernetes clusters, you might try using [k3d](https://k3d.io/), which runs a minimal Kubernetes distribution in Docker.*
+> *If you don't have a preferred way to create Kubernetes clusters, you could try using [k3d](https://k3d.io/), which runs a minimal Kubernetes distribution in Docker.*

 Ensure your cluster is set as your current context: